News & Events

 SPEED AND TRAFFIC SURVEY ON COOLHAM CROSSROADS

-As part of our ongoing commitment to promote a safe environment for road users and pedestrians within the area, in January of this year Shipley Parish Council commissioned a traffic survey adjacent to the Coolham crossroads.
+As part of our ongoing commitment to promote a safe environment for road users and pedestrians within the area, in January 2017 Shipley Parish Council commissioned a traffic survey adjacent to the Coolham crossroads.
 Enlisting the services of a specialist company, results were obtained using traffic monitoring devices placed across the road.
 These were all within the 30 mph zone.
 The data provided detailed reports of traffic flow, direction of travel, speed of travel and class of vehicle on an hourly basis over a 7 day period.

 There is a comprehensive set of data but the analysis shows a worrying high level of excess vehicle speed.
 The survey took place well inside the 30 mile per hour (mph) speed limit and one vehicle was recorded to be at a speed between 71 mph and 101 mph adjacent to the school during school hours.
 A summary of the data is listed here.